zoltanradics/strapi-middleware-sentry/README.md

 The missing Sentry middleware for Strapi.
 By using this third-party (not official Strapi) middleware, you can use Sentry client on your Strapi instance, therefore you can access your Sentry methods in your application. (wherever Strapi instance is available)

+> Please note, this plugin is in very early stage, it can happen that frequent updates will happen therefore you should try to update your npm package frequently!

 ### How to install?

 ```